Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined for 63 points just twice this year.

-- Tulane has combined with its opponents to score more than 63 points in five of seven games this season.
+- Cincinnati and its opponents have combined to score more than 62 points in three of seven games this season.

-- The 63-point over/under for this game is 1.8 points below the 64.8 points per game average total in Green Wave games this season.
+- The 62-point total for this game is 2.8 points below the 64.8 points per game average total in Green Wave games this season.

 Cincinnati Stats and Trends

-- In Cincinnati's seven games this season, it has five wins against the spread.
+- Cincinnati has five wins against the spread in seven games this year.

-- The Bearcats have covered the spread once this season when favored by 24 points or more (in three chances).
+- This season, the Bearcats have just one against the spread win in three games as a favorite of 24.5 points or more.

-- Cincinnati's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Cincinnati's games this year have hit the over on four of seven set point totals (57.1%).

-- Cincinnati is 3-0 against the spread and 3-0 overall in games when it scores more than 42.3 points.
+- Cincinnati is 3-0 against the spread and 3-0 overall this season when the team notches more than 42.3 points.

-- Cincinnati is 2-0 against the spread and 2-0 overall when the team churns out more than 493.9 yards.
+- In games that Cincinnati churns out over 493.9 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Bearcats have turned the ball over two more times (9 total) than the Green Wave have forced a turnover (7) this season.